Sunhick/sunhick.github.io/_pages/resume-html.md

         <h2 class="section-title">Projects</h2>
         <div class="section-content">
             <div class="project-item">
-                <h3 class="project-title">Music recommender system [2016]</h3>
-                <p class="project-description">A personal music recommender system using user preference analysis.
+                <span class="project-title">Music recommender system [2016]</span> <span class="project-description">A personal music recommender system using user preference analysis.
 I used hybrid model approach which is a combination of collaborative and content based filtering.
 Apart from recommender system I also build a automatic genre classifier.
-I used Apache spark (map-reduce) for processing large data-set and Mlib (part of spark) for constructing a model.</p>
+I used Apache spark (map-reduce) for processing large data-set and Mlib (part of spark) for constructing a model.</span>
             </div>

             <div class="project-item">
-                <h3 class="project-title">pyFFT [2016]</h3>
-                <p class="project-description">The python implementation of Fast Fourier transformations and Discrete Fourier transformations.</p>
+                <span class="project-title">pyFFT [2016]</span> <span class="project-description">The python implementation of Fast Fourier transformations and Discrete Fourier transformations.</span>
             </div>

             <div class="project-item">
-                <h3 class="project-title">YPOD [2016]</h3>
-                <p class="project-description">The YPOD is an embedded-systems platform developed at the University of Colorado at Boulder intended for mobile air quality and environmental monitoring.
-The configurable design accommodates a variety of sensors, making it a valuable tool for a multitude of applications.</p>
+                <span class="project-title">YPOD [2016]</span> <span class="project-description">The YPOD is an embedded-systems platform developed at the University of Colorado at Boulder intended for mobile air quality and environmental monitoring.
+The configurable design accommodates a variety of sensors, making it a valuable tool for a multitude of applications.</span>
             </div>

             <div class="project-item">
-                <h3 class="project-title">Distributed File Server [2015]</h3>
-                <p class="project-description">Client/server based application that allows client to store and retrieve files from multiple servers.
-Support for simultaneous multiple users, authentication and data encryption using AES.</p>
+                <span class="project-title">Distributed File Server [2015]</span> <span class="project-description">Client/server based application that allows client to store and retrieve files from multiple servers.
+Support for simultaneous multiple users, authentication and data encryption using AES.</span>
             </div>

             <div class="project-item">
-                <h3 class="project-title">Web server [2015]</h3>
-                <p class="project-description">Implementation of HTTP web server in C++11.
+                <span class="project-title">Web server [2015]</span> <span class="project-description">Implementation of HTTP web server in C++11.
 Supports handling of multiple clients, HTTP 1.0 and HTTP 1.1, persistent connection (pipe-lining).
-Brings up the web server based on the web configuration file.</p>
+Brings up the web server based on the web configuration file.</span>
             </div>

             <div class="project-item">
-                <h3 class="project-title">Screen Recorder [2014]</h3>
-                <p class="project-description">Screen recorder records all screen activity on your computer and create a video file using FFMPEG encoder.
+                <span class="project-title">Screen Recorder [2014]</span> <span class="project-description">Screen recorder records all screen activity on your computer and create a video file using FFMPEG encoder.
 It is written in C#.
-It let's you save the video in the required format (MP4, AVI, MKV etc.).</p>
+It let's you save the video in the required format (MP4, AVI, MKV etc.).</span>
             </div>
         </div>
     </section>